Loading

 That same year, Gygax was diagnosed with a potentially deadly abdominal aortic aneurysm.
 Doctors concurred that surgery was needed, but their estimates of success varied from 50-percent to 90-percent.
 Gygax came to believe that he would likely die on the operating table, and he refused to consider surgery, although he realized that a rupture of the aneurysm would be fatal.
 In one concession to his condition, he switched from cigarettes, which he had smoked since high school, to cigars.

-It wasn't until 2008 that Gygax was able to finish the second of six volumes entitled Castle Zagyg: The Upper Works, which described details of the castle above ground.
+It was not until 2008 that Gygax was able to finish the second of six volumes entitled Castle Zagyg: The Upper Works, which described details of the castle above ground.
 The next two volumes were supposed to detail the dungeons beneath Castle Zagyg, but Gygax died in March 2008 before they could be written.
 His widow Gail had formed the new company Gygax Games, and the company withdrew all of the Gygax licenses from Troll Lord and from Hekaforge three months after he died.

 Personal life